Sligo Rovers F.C.: The Showgrounds

 Sligo Rovers have played their entire history at the Showgrounds, located in the Maugheraboy area of Sligo town.
 They are one of very few League of Ireland clubs never to have changed grounds.
 The Showgrounds takes its name from the annual show held at the grounds by the County Sligo Agricultural Society.
 It is owned by the people of Sligo and cannot be sold for use for any purpose other than sport and leisure.
 It is one of the oldest grounds in the country but it has seen a lot of development in recent years thanks to the hard work of several volunteers.

 Treacy Avenue Stand

 Also known as the main stand this is the largest stand in the ground with 1,800 seats and also contains the dressing rooms, dugouts and press box.
 It was built in 2001 replacing a much older stand.

 Jinks Avenue Stand

 This is located opposite the Treacy Avenue stand has about 800 seats which were installed in the late nineties.
 Half of the stand is reserved for away support, while the other half contains Sligo Rovers' most vocal support known as Forza Rovers.
 They are renowned for their colourful and humorous displays.
 This stand recently also contains a TV gantry.

 Railway end

 In July 2012 a new stand was completed at the Railway End consisting of 1,300 seats.
-This stand is now known as the Volkswagen Stand as the project was funded by Volkswagen Bank.
+This stand is now known as the Pet Stop Stand, but was formerly known as the Volkswagen Stand as the project was funded by Volkswagen Bank.